ngchain/ngcore/docs/contract.md

-- **shape** — when the removed content outweighs one hash, the patch pins the original text with its keccak-256 (32 bytes flat) and drops the `Del` bytes entirely (hunks carry just `DelLen`); tiny patches keep the cheaper content shape. `NewEditExtra` picks automatically.
+- **shape** — when the removed content outweighs one hash, the patch pins the original text with its keccak-256 (32 bytes flat) and drops the `Del` bytes entirely (hunks carry just `DelLen`); tiny patches keep the cheaper content shape. `NewCommitExtra` picks automatically.
-- **compression** — `Encode` deflates the payload when that shrinks it (large deploys of repetitive wat text compress well; tiny patches stay raw). `DecodeEditExtra` caps the decompressed size at `TxMaxExtraSize` against zip bombs.
+- **compression** — `Encode` deflates the payload when that shrinks it (large deploys of repetitive wat text compress well; tiny patches stay raw). `DecodeCommitExtra` caps the decompressed size at `TxMaxExtraSize` against zip bombs.

 Tooling: the `genContractUpdate` RPC (and the
-`ngcore cli contract-update --file new.wat` subcommand) diffs the on-chain text against the new text server-side (line LCS + byte shrinking) and returns the unsigned minimal-patch EditTx; `genEdit` accepts explicit hunks; `getContract` reads the current text.
+`ngcore cli contract-update --file new.wat` subcommand) diffs the on-chain text against the new text server-side (line LCS + byte shrinking) and returns the unsigned minimal-patch CommitTx; `genEdit` accepts explicit hunks; `getContract` reads the current text.
 Sign and broadcast with the existing `signTx` / `sendTx` methods.